Kansas Speedway used to be a jinx track for Kyle Busch.

 That was before the driver of the No. 18 Joe Gibbs Racing Toyota got a handle on the 1.5-mile intermediate speedway, a trend he hopes will continue in Sunday’s AdventHealth 400 (3 p.m.
 ET on FS1, MRN and SiriusXM NASCAR Radio).

 In his first 14 of 28 starts at Kansas, Busch recorded two top 10s and no top fives.
 Then he flipped the script.
 His last 14 races there include 11 top 10s, nine top fives and two victories — a complete turnaround.

 And on Sunday, Busch will be defending his win from last spring’s race at the Wyandotte County track.
-He is the second betting favorite at +800 at BetMGM along with Chase Elliott, behind only reigning series champion Kyle Larson at +600.

 “It’s a place where we’ve really picked it up, and now we have two wins there,” said Busch, who comes to Kansas sixth in the NASCAR Cup Series standings, with a victory on the Bristol Motor Speedway Dirt Track.

 “We seemed to have gotten a setup or ahold of that place, and I feel like our cars keep getting better over the last few races.
 I’m hoping we can continue our strong runs and have a shot to win there again with our M&M’S Crunchy Cookie Toyota.”